 Background Checks and Drug Screenings are required in some programs, especially programs in the Health and Human Services area.
+(Additional programs and random drug testing may be added in 2006-2007.)
 The results of these checks and screenings may effect a student's admission into the program, ability to attend a clinical or internship site, take specific courses, or continue the student's enrollment in the program.